iotrac/mqtt-lua/README.md

 MQTT stands for "Message Queue Telemetry Transport", a protocol authored by [Dr. Andy Stanford-Clark](http://wikipedia.org/wiki/Andy_Stanford-Clark) and Arlen Nipper.
-The protocol is a message-based, publish/subscribe transport layer, which is optimized for simple telemetry applications running on small micro-controllers, such as an [Arduino](http://arduino.cc), [mbed](http:mbed.org) over possibly low-bandwidth connections.
+The protocol is a message-based, publish/subscribe transport layer, which is optimized for simple telemetry applications running on devices such as Sierra Wireless LS300 Gateway, micro-controllers such as [Arduino](http://arduino.cc), [mbed](http:mbed.org) and the likes, over possibly low-bandwidth connections.

 This library partially (for now) implements
 [MQTT protocol specification v3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.pdf).
-The intention is to implement full specification in the near future as much as possible in the constraints of Lua langulage and embedded platforms.
+The intention is to implement full specification in the near future as much as possible within the constraints of Lua langulage and embedded platforms.

 A good use-case for this library is running on constrained systems, such as [OpenWRT](http://openwrt.org), and acting as a gateway between non-MQTT clients and MQTT servers.
 An advantage of using Lua is that only a text editor is required for rapid